-Concerning the preferred validation methodology, the CMC stressed cross-validation against in-situ data, ground-based measurement (e.g. AERONET), other instruments (e.g., CALIPSO, CLOUDSAT) and reanalysis data.
+Concerning the preferred validation methodology, the CMC stressed cross-validation against in-situ data, ground-based measurement (e.g. AERONET), other instruments (e.g., lidar data from CALIPSO, EARLINET and other lidar networks) and reanalysis data.

 The requirements given in Table 21 are likely to change in the next few years as the GCOS ECV parameters for aerosols are being reviewed.
 There is consensus in the community that this optical depth below and above 3km is an arbitrary split providing no benefit.
 Requirements regarding the aerosol vertical structure will become more prominent, particularly following the successful CALIPSO mission and lidar technology from space becoming more reliable for aerosol applications.